braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 # CSE231 - Introduction to Programming I
 This repository is for CSE231 - Introduction to Programming I, Section :section: for :semester: :year: at Michigan State University.
-It includes all presentations and demonstration code used during my in-class lab.
-This README file also acts as a hub for everything you'll need in the course.
-You can use this instead of the main course website if you so choose.
+It includes all presentations and example code used during my in-class lab.
+This README file also acts as a hub for everything you'll need in this course.
+You can use this instead of the main website if you so choose.

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Coding Standard](https://web.cse.msu.edu/~cse231/Online/General/coding.standard.html)